internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 # What is DANE?
-DANE is short for "**D**NS-based **A**uthentication of **N**amed **E**ntities" and is described in [RFC 6698](https://tools.ietf.org/html/rfc6698) and [RFC 7671](https://tools.ietf.org/html/rfc7671).
+DANE is short for "**D**NS-based **A**uthentication of **N**amed **E**ntities" and is described in [RFC 6698](https://tools.ietf.org/html/rfc6698) with "updates and operational guidance" in [RFC 7671](https://tools.ietf.org/html/rfc7671).
 DANE establishes a downgrade-resistant method to verify an SMTP servers identity **before** it starts to transport an email message over a STARTTLS encrypted layer.
 In order to achieve this it uses verification information retrieved from the recipients DNSSEC signed DNS zone.
 DANE does not rely on additional trusted parties outside the delegation chain in DNS.

 DANE, as a method, has been designed to work with any TLS service.
-DANE for SMTP (which is described in [RFC 7672](https://tools.ietf.org/html/rfc7672) implements the DANE method for SMTP.
+DANE for SMTP (which is described in [RFC 7672](https://tools.ietf.org/html/rfc7672)) implements the DANE method for SMTP.
 It is used increasingly and adds active attack (man-in-the-middle) resistance to SMTP transport encryption [RFC 7672 Section 1.3](https://tools.ietf.org/rfc7672#section-1.3).
 DANE for SMTP uses the presence of DNS TLSA ressource records to **securely signal TLS support** and to publish the means by which SMTP clients can successfully **authenticate legitimate SMTP servers**.
 The result is called "opportunistic DANE TLS", and resists downgrade and man-in-the-middle (MITM) attacks when the destination domain and its MX hosts are DNSSEC signed, and TLSA records are published for each MX host.
 While possible, DANE for HTTP is not presently supported by the major browsers and so has seen little deployment.

 # Why use DANE for SMTP?
 At this time it is not possible to require **mandatory** transport encryption (TLS) in public mail transport.
 A mail server might not support transporting messages using encryption.
 Today only plaintext or **opportunistic** transport encryption are applicable – opportunistic because it is up to the receiving server to decide if it wants to and is able to send messages using TLS (via STARTTLS).